Suicide

 2021-0034 11 Feb 2021 Inner West London

-Acute Mental Health Services West London NHS Trust
+Acute Mental Health Services, West Lond…

-Concerns summary Failures in mental health care included serious underestimation of suicidality, delayed psychiatric assessment, and inadequate medication.
+Concerns summary (AI summary) Failures in mental health care included serious underestimation of suicidality, delayed psychiatric assessment, and inadequate medication.
 The Home Treatment Team failed to visit and assess risk despite police warnings and neglected family concerns.

 Steven Cooke